 Now that we know the basic definition of electronic signatures and digital signatures, let's have a look at the difference between them.

-Difference between Digital signature and Electronic signature:
+Difference between Digital signature vs Electronic signature vs Digitized signature

 - When we compare digital signature vs electronic signature we know that the digital signature helps in securing a document so that it is not tampered with by anyone without any authorization.
 It reduces any potential mishap on the document.
 An electronic signature is mainly used for verifying a particular document.
 It helps identify the source and the authors of the document.